 from renewable sources; avoiding deforestation or preventing peatland degradation; and

-carbon capture and storage at industrial facilities. - Removal.
+• Removal.
 Examples of carbon credits removing carbon dioxide from the atmosphere include:

 biological removals, such as afforestation, soil carbon enhancement, peatland restoration;